 *Address: Spaarnwouderbuurt, Haarlem, website

 One of the places you’ll stumble upon during your walk alongside the Spaarne River in Haarlem is de Adriaan Windmill.
-Original windmill was built at the end of the 18th century.
+An original windmill was built at the end of the 18th century.
 But, after it burnt down, it was rebuilt in 2002.
-There is a small museum inside it and a nice restaurant with a great view on a river just next to it.
-Beautiful windmill, that has find a place in every Haarlem travel guide, is definitely a place you should visit.
+There is a small museum inside it and a nice restaurant with a great view of a river just next to it.
+Beautiful windmill, that has found a place in every Haarlem travel guide, is a place you should visit.

 A little trip outside Haarlem

-Haarlem is surrounded with some beautiful nature, so you can expend your trip and spend the whole weekend in this lovely Dutch town.
+Haarlem is surrounded by some beautiful nature, so you can expend your trip and spend the whole weekend in this lovely Dutch town.
 Here is what you can see just outside the Haarlem.

 # – Zuid-Kennemerland National Park

 If you would like to see Dutch dunes and spend a day in nature, a visit to the Zuid-Kennemerland National Park could be a great idea.
 It has many cycling routes, walking paths and it’s home to some beautiful sceneries with cute little lakes.
 I’ve seen a deer and a highland cattle there, as well.